You can decrease the amount pollutants headed into our streams, rivers and the Chesapeake Bay.

 Here are a few small actions you can take that will make a big difference:

-- Test your soil to check nutrients.
+- Enable the Label — Test your soil to check nutrients.
 You may be able to reduce the amount of fertilizer you spread.
+Always follow the instruction label on fertilizer and other outdoor products.
+Over fertilization does not help your plants and increases nitrogen and phosphorus level in local streams.

 The Chesapeake Bay has more than 11,600 miles of shoreline, which is more than the entire west coast of the U.S. It is 200 miles long and ranges from 4 miles to 30 miles wide making it the largest estuary in the country.
+Approximately 51 billion gallons of water flow into the Bay each day from its freshwater tributaries.
 There are 8,800 miles of streams, creeks and rivers in Maryland that drain into the Chesapeake Watershed, and a few of them run through or near our neighborhoods.
-That means the fertilizer we spread on our lawns and gardens along with the stormwater that flows from our properties and pet waste impacts the Bay.
+That means the fertilizer we spread on our lawns and gardens along with the storm water that flows from our properties and pet waste impacts the Bay.

 The County has partnered with the University of Maryland to create the Watershed Stewards Academy.
 The purpose is to educate residents about the issue and to encourage action-oriented solutions to help “slow the flow.”